- Route: Rockies

 - Email: [email protected]

 About: Hey there, my name is Dana (“dah-nah”) and you are awesome for learning more about our mission.
-You can catch me admiring health foods, paddling a river with Stream Team, training for a triathlon (an addicting hobby… thanks endorphins), working at the Outdoor Center, salvaging wood palettes and bike parts for new creations, or conversing with people that live at my co-op.
-I want to give a shout-out to my three older brothers, who have taught me what it means to be tough, my amazing parents for inspiring me to challenge myself from a young age, and the Earth for the curiosity it has instilled in me.
+I oftentimes like to share my gratitude with the world, so here's a taste of what makes me feel most alive: my inner mountain goat in hyper-focus during a trail run, deep conversations around a campfire to connect with others, the presence that comes with paddling a river, exploring a new side of town accompanied by a podcast sharing its storytelling with me, kombucha in my hand while expressing cheers, and biking up a challenging hill surrounded by supportive teammates.
+I want to give a shout-out to my three older brothers, who have taught me what it means to be tough, my amazing parents for inspiring me to challenge myself from a young age, and Mother Earth for the curiosity she has instilled in me.

 Why I Ride

 Cancer does not distinguish between the people it targets.
 It has a lasting impact on many lives and the community formed as a result of it is very strong.
 Texas 4000 allows me to connect with a variety of individuals and grow from unleashing a shared sense of vulnerability experienced throughout hardship.
 It is a privilege to have the choice to ride, as I am carried by the strength exemplified by those battling illnesses.

 My father has fair skin and has had a lot of sun exposure over the years.
 He is informed about the implications of cancer and routinely goes to the dermatologist to check for pre-cancerous marks on his body, a habit that he takes very seriously as a result of the personal impact of seeing his father’s one mole develop into deadly melanoma.
 This spread of knowledge is what I am most passionate in developing, so that the education that I have come to value immensely can help prevent the impact of this disease.